KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 // -----------------------------------

 // Thread 1
-int temp = counter + 1; // after this, the temp register contains the value 1.
-The "counter" address in RAM is still 0.
+int temp = counter + 1; // after this, Thread 1's temp register contains the value 1.
+The "counter" value in RAM is still 0.
     // Before Thread 1 can actually store this temporary register result in memory, the CPU gives control to Thread 2
     // Thread 2
-    int temp = counter + 1; // "counter" was still 0 in RAM, so Thread 2's temp register now also contains the value 1 counter = temp; // The "counter" address in RAM now contains the value 1
+    int temp = counter + 1; // "counter" was still 0 in RAM, so Thread 2's temp register now also contains the value 1 counter = temp; // The "counter" value in RAM is now 1
 // Here, the CPU switches back to Thread 1
 // Thread 1
-counter = temp; // The "counter" address in RAM still contains the value 1
+counter = temp; // The "counter" value in RAM is still 1
 ```

 We can see that, even though two "counter += 1" lines of code were executed, the resulting value in memory is just 1 instead of 2.
 Again: you probably never saw this when testing the exercise in the lab, but theoretically it -could- happen, leading to randomly failing programmes.